How to Declutter Your Home Before Moving Day

 - Sort your junk items into different categories: Junk-Trash, Junk-Donate and Junk-Recycle.

 - The items that are no longer important to you are generally not junk or trash but instead hold potential value, just not to you.
-These items may eligible for resale.
+You may be able to sell these items to earn some extra cash.
 Sort these as well.

 - As you're sorting the junk and non-important items you will find that the things you plan to keep will sort themselves.